 Manufacturer: Dulux Trade or Equivalenet. - Product reference: Yacht Varnish.

-Surfaces: IAll external hardwood surfaces.
+Surfaces: All external hardwood surfaces.

 Preparation:

 To get the best results, ensure surfaces to be varnished are sound, clean and dry.
 Remove all loose and defective coatings and previous paintwork, if necessary stripping back to bare wood.
 Special precautions should be taken during surface preparation of pre-1960s paint surfaces over wood and metal as they may contain harmful lead.